Academic Advising FAQ

 - Register for classes in CougarTrack using Assisted Registration located in the Registration section under the Academics heading.

-- Register in person at your local campus or at Registration and Financial Services at the main campus in Columbia, Missouri.
+- Register in person at your local campus or at the Enrollment Service Center at the main campus in Columbia, Missouri.

 Students who register using CougarTrack will receive an enrollment status email sent to their Cougar email account.
 Be sure to watch for a registration confirmation email to ensure that your registration is complete.